captainthx/captainthx/README.md

 ### Hi there i'm Captain This is my Githup Profile 👋

-- 🔭 I’m currently fullstack developer
+- 🔭 I’m currently java developer
-- 🌱 I’m currently learning Font-End,Back-End,about devOps more
+- 🌱 I’m currently learning Fontend,Backend,about devOps more

 <hr/>